lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Composite ML-DSA keys MUST NOT be used in a "dual usage" mode because even if the traditional component key supports both signing and encryption, the post-quantum algorithms do not and therefore the overall composite algorithm does not.
+Implementations MUST NOT use one component of the composite for the purposes of digital signature and the other component for the purposes of encryption or key establishment.

 ## ASN.1 Definitions {#sec-asn1-defs}

-The wire encoding of a Composite ML-DSA public key is:
+Composite ML-KEM uses a substantially non-ASN.1 based encoding, as specified in {{sec-serialization}}.
+However, as composite algorithms will be used within ASN.1-based X.509 and PKIX protocols, some conventions for ASN.1 wrapping are necessary.

-The following ASN.1 Information Object Class is defined to allow for compact definitions of each composite algorithm, leading to a smaller overall ASN.1 module.
+The following ASN.1 Information Object Classes are are defined to allow for compact definitions of each composite algorithm, leading to a smaller overall ASN.1 module.

 ~~~ ASN.1
 pk-CompositeSignature {OBJECT IDENTIFIER:id, PublicKeyType}